-Within the cells with a high level of radiation of a nuclear reactor, the operators typically request a viewing system capable of both closely monitoring the operation itself and also surveying the whole cell environment.
+Within the cells with a high level of radiation of a nuclear reactor, operators typically require a viewing system capable of both closely monitoring the operation itself and also surveying the whole cell environment.

 For a long time, a solution to this request was the installation of a high radiation tolerant omnidirectional viewing system, with a zoom TV camera incorporating a non-browning Chalnicon tube and installed on a remotely controlled Pan and Tilt unit.

-A cost-effective alternative now exists, with a through-wall zoom CCD TV camera incorporating a swivelling & panoramic viewing head ; even if the CCD sensor has to be replaced at given times (depending on radiation level), this solution often prevails.
+A cost-effective alternative now exists, with a through-wall zoom CCD TV camera incorporating a swivelling & panoramic viewing head; even if the CCD sensor has to be replaced at given times (depending on radiation levels), this solution often prevails.

-ECA Group offers both above mentioned solutions, allowing to renew of a previous contract with Axians, a nuclear installation specialist.
+ECA Group offers both above mentioned solutions, enabling the renewal of a previous contract with Axians, a nuclear installation specialist.